The BC Centre for Disease Control is warning airline passengers they may have been exposed to COVID-19 on two recent Vancouver flights.

-On Tuesday, Sept.
-22, Vancouver Is Awesome shared multiple new Vancouver flights that were added to the list of potential COVID-19 public exposures.
+Yesterday, Vancouver Is Awesome shared 21 new flights in and out of Vancouver's major airport that have been added to the list of potential COVID-19 public exposures.

-Since then, the following two flights have been added to the BCCDC's list of affected flights:
+Now, the following flights have been added to the BCCDC's list of affected flights:

-Any travellers returning to B.C. are encouraged to check the public health agency's website for updates about flights identified for the risk of exposure.
-Those travelling from outside of Canada, meanwhile, must arrive prepared with a 14-day self-isolation plan.
+Any travellers returning to B.C. are encouraged to check the BCCDC website for updates about flights with an exposure risk, and those travelling from outside of Canada must arrive prepared with a 14-day self-isolation plan.

 The country's two largest airlines ended their onboard seat distancing policies on July 1, raising health concerns amid a pandemic that has devastated the travel industry.